Match Guaranty - Review

 One of those deceptive sales gimmicks Joe uses to promote Match Guaranty

 is the reference to a class action lawsuit against big pay-per-letter sites.
-It's referenced in the footer of some of their marketing emails and Youtube videos (like Online dating scammer confesses in Anastasia Date review
+It has been referenced in the footer of some of their marketing emails and Youtube videos (see the footer of those marketing emails

 Surely if you have been scammed by pay-per-letter services (and if you've used them, you've probably been scammed by them), word of a class action lawsuit is music to your ears.
 You think, "FINALLY, some JUSTICE!"

 I would be very surprised if you ever got details about a lawyer or an actual class-action case from Joe.
 I would guess that it's just the bait to get you into Match Guaranty's

 sales funnel that will lead to a sale.